acisops/acispy_cmd/doc/source/index.rst

 .. code-block:: text

-   usage: simulate_ecs_run [-h] [--dh_heater DH_HEATER] [--instrument INSTRUMENT] component tstart hours T_init attitude ccd_count
+   usage: simulate_ecs_run [-h] component tstart hours T_init attitude ccd_count

    Simulate an ECS run.

    positional arguments:
      component   The component to model: dpa, dea, psmc, or acisfp tstart      The start time of the ECS run in YYYY:DOY:HH:MM:SS format hours       The length of the ECS run in hours.
      T_init      The initial temperature of the component in degrees C. attitude    The attitude information for the ECS run.
-One of three possible formats: pitch,off_nom_roll: 155.0,2.0;
-                           quaternion: 1.0,0.3,0.0,0.0; vehicle_load: SEP1921C
-     ccd_count             The number of CCDs to clock.
+One of three possible formats: pitch,off_nom_roll: 155.0,2 .0; quaternion: 1.0,0.3,0.0,0.0; a string named: vehicle ccd_count   The number of CCDs to clock.

-   optional arguments:
+   options:
-     -h, --help            show this help message and exit --dh_heater DH_HEATER
+     -h, --help  show this help message and exit
-                           Is the DH heater on (1) or off (0)?
-Default: 0/off.
-     --instrument INSTRUMENT
-                           Which instrument will be used to conduct the ECS measurement, ACIS-I or ACIS-S. Required for runs with the focal plane model.

 Example 1
 +++++++++